We have one of the largest selections of snowboard boots

 Although they may seem trivial, your choice of snowboard socks can make a big difference in comfort and performance.
 Snowboard specific socks

-, made of synthetic materials that keep you warm and wick moisture away from your body. should be standard.
+, made of synthetic materials that keep you warm and wick moisture away from your body, should be standard.
 Along with synthetic sock materials like polypropylene, wool is an excellent conductor of heat and keeps your feet extremely dry and warm.
 Cotton socks should be avoided since they don't wick moisture away from your feet, and damp feet = cold feet.
-Thicker socks and wearing 2 pairs of socks places additonal material between you and your board and reduces your feel for the snow - the thick outer shell of the boot and the foam inside normally provides plenty of insulation..Shop Snowboard Socks Common Mistakes
+Thicker socks and wearing 2 pairs of socks places additional material between you and your board and reduces your feel for the snow - the thick outer shell of the boot and the foam inside normally provides plenty of insulation.Shop Snowboard Socks

 Shop all Snowboard BootsLearn more with our other Snowboard Guides:Snowboards – How to Choose & Size ChartKids' Snowboards – Size ChartSnowboards – Rocker TechnologySnowboard Boots – How to Put On Your BootsSnowboard Bindings – How to Choose & Compatibility GuideSnowboarding – How to Get in ShapeThis is evo.
 We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
 Our goal is to provide you with great information to make your purchase easy.

 - Buying boots that are too big.
 See fit section.

 - Taking advice from friends about boot fit/size.
 Often friends give us what they think is great advice about boots that work for them.
 While we aren’t saying you should call your friend a liar, you should take into account that their foot size and shape is different from yours.
 Thus, boots that work great for them may not necessarily work for you.